 Ragi (Finger Millet) is a revered first food for babies in India.
 Our food culture has many ragi recipes for babies.
 From ragi porridge to ragi malt-based drinks, this nutritious millet can be incorporated in a variety of ways into the babies diet.
 Among the many ragi flour recipes for babies are these ragi pancakes.

-Even if you follow baby led weaning you can still include goodness of ragi nutrition through pancakes.
+Even if you follow baby-led weaning you can still include the goodness of ragi nutrition through pancakes.
 These pancakes are easy baby-led weaning finger foods that can be made for breakfast or packed for travel.

 Ragi (finger millet) is ideally suited for babies because it is easy to digest, and rich in iron and calcium.

 I love experimenting with ragi flour recipes, be it in different types of ragi porridges or quick meals like pancakes.

 Recently I paired ragi flour with jav (barley flour) to make these delicious pancakes.
 This ragi pancake combination is rich in both iron and calcium and super healthy for growing children.